lsst/rtn-087/index.rst

 Actions taken by OpenMAINT in JIRA
 ==================================

-*This interaction is one-way only.
+*This interaction is largely one-way.
-OpenMAINT feeds info to JIRA, no info flows back.*
+OpenMAINT feeds info to Jira, and Jira is not set up to feed information back.
+Any information transfer from Jira back to OpenMAINT will be pulled by OpenMAINT.*

 |